Get rid of the unwritten dogmas

-Thomas Jakel also showed that constant accessibility is not a prerequisite for business success: The startup founder was on a bike tour from Berlin to India for some time and at the same time managed his company.
-Treat yourself to mistakes and try things around, have fun at work and switch off again and again for regeneration - all of this fits helps us to stay passionate and creative and to develop innovative ideas.
+Thomas Jakel also showed that constant availability is not a prerequisite for business success: The startup founder was on a bicycle tour from Berlin to India for some time and at the same time managed his company.
+Allowing ourselves to make mistakes and trying things out, having fun at work and also switching off again and again to regenerate - all of this helps us to remain passionate and creative and to develop innovative ideas.

 More knowledge - PDF download, eCourse on demand or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.